64kramsystem/personal_notes/topics/linux_systemd.md

 systemctl suspend                 # suspend the system
 ```

-### Per-user
+### Per-user ("user units")

 Systemd can be configured on a per-user basis, using the `--user` option (see for example, the above `--list-timers`).
 User units are stored under `$HOME/.config/systemd/user`

 IMPORTANT!

-"Lingering" must be enabled (`loginctl enable-linger`), otherwise, on user logoff, the services are terminated.
+- "lingering" must be enabled (`loginctl enable-linger`, or manually create `/var/lib/systemd/linger/$USER`), otherwise, on user logoff, the services are terminated
+- user units require lingering enabled in order to start at boot

 ## journalctl